(work in progress!)

-One of the most important aspects of new media for me at this time, was the realisation that interesting pictorial narrative might emerge from the spatial display of slides projected in multi-screen configurations – Around this time I found out a little about what Christopher Chapman had produced at Expo67 – his idea of ‘multi-dynamic film’ illustrated in his A Place to Stand for the Canadian pavilion was that by varying the size of a film frame dynamically through time, and positioning that frame alongside others in a multi-screen projection, you could direct the viewers attention in a non-linear narrative that collapsed the ideas and strands of story into an iconic spatial-temporal experience – this seemed a useful area to explore, and tape-controlled multiple Kodak Carousel projectors seemed to the tool to use – you could combine stereo sound and multiscreen images to great effect here.
+One of the most important aspects of new media for me at this time, was the realisation that interesting pictorial narrative might emerge from the spatial display of slides projected in multi-screen configurations – Around this time I found out a little about what Christopher Chapman had produced at Expo67 – his idea of ‘multi-dynamic film’ illustrated in his A Place to Stand for the Canadian pavilion was that by varying the size of a film frame dynamically through time, and positioning that frame alongside others in a multi-screen projection, you could direct the viewers attention in a non-linear narrative that collapsed the ideas and strands of story into an iconic spatial-temporal experience – this seemed a useful area to explore, and tape-controlled multiple Kodak Carousel projectors seemed to be the tool to use – you could combine stereo sound and multiscreen images to great effect here.
 It was the opposite of the extremely randomised and sensual psychedelic light-shows of Joan Hills and Marc Boyle at London’s UFO club.
 Tony Rickaby, Malcolm Lewis, and John Bowstead (and Richard Neville) – also at this time separately involved in this sector, added the refinement of sandwiching slides with filmic black masks and coloured gels to further divide and fragment the projected images, and to introduce text fragments.
 I was chiefly engaged at this time in trying to give an overall impression of an event – a typical morning at Hyde Park’s Speakers Corner – on a multiscreen comprised of four 8mm looped films held in Technicolor loop cassettes.
 These were among the kind of emerging art-forms that Youngblood was focussing upon in Expanded Cinema, and the Light/Sound Workshop show at MOMA Oxford in 1968 illustrated some of these audio-visual explorations.

 Youngblood surveyed developments that created this territory, and impacted upon the range of motion-image arts and tools that were just newly appearing (or being freshly examined) – computer graphics and animation, multi-screen projections, analog and digital computing, performance art, computer-generated sound and poetry, music-art synaesthesia.
 This was a new language that talked the talk of the zeitgeist.
 We were hooked.